Chas-Henrik/ToDo-List-Typescript-Firebase/README.md

 ***
 *Known problems:*
 1. The source code contains a unprotected plain text key (`apiKey`) which compromises security.
 Fortunately the security breach is minor, see [https://infosecwriteups.com/is-it-safe-to-expose-your-firebase-api-key-bf2a318c0f29](https://infosecwriteups.com/is-it-safe-to-expose-your-firebase-api-key-bf2a318c0f29) for more information.
+2. The authentication is the simplest possible where the User Credentials only contains E-mail Address & Password, and there is no support for changing the Password after the User Account has been created.

 *Notes:*
 1. The whole Todo list is re-rendered when a Todo item is added, updated or deleted and this is not optimal from a performance perspective (especially if the Todo list becomes large).